Topics Map > Engineering Workstations (EWS) > Remote Access

-5. Remember to click the 'Save' button after you have entered the above information
+5. Select 'Save' after you have entered the above information

-- When you're done using FastX, logout of the session similar to how you would at a physical workstation.
+- When you are done using FastX, log out of the session similar to how you would at a physical workstation.
 If you just close the FastX window, your session will be "disconnected".
-Disconnected sessions will be terminated after 10 minutes of non-use.
+Disconnected sessions will be terminated after 10 minutes of idle time.

-- If your Internet connection drops, you should be able to reconnect into a disconnected session (as long as it's within 10 minutes of getting disconnected.)
-That's an improvement over the NX configuration!
+- If your internet connection drops, you should be able to reconnect to a disconnected session (within 10 minutes of being disconnected).

-- EWS maximum session lengths (currently 24 hours) are still in effect for FastX sessions, and the error message FastX reports in that scenario can be scary looking.
-To avoid this, logout of unused sessions instead of letting them "idle out".
+- EWS maximum session lengths (24 hours) are in effect for FastX sessions, and the error message FastX reports in that scenario can be scary looking.
+To avoid this, log out of unused sessions instead of letting them "idle out".